Lotus Exige: Lotus Exige Sport 390, Sport 420, Cup 430 Final Edition (2021)

-The Lotus Emira was launched on 6th July 2021 and went on sale in March 2022.
+The Lotus Emira was launched on 6 July 2021 and went on sale in March 2022.
 It replaced the Evora, Exige and Elise.

 Racing

 Several Exiges are currently in use in the SCCA Pro Racing World Challenge.
 An Exige GT3 and some CUP Exige race in the Supercar Challenge.
 An Exige has participated in the GT300 class of the 2005 Super GT Series season.

-Simply Sports Cars in Australia ran an Exige Cup R in endurance racing during 2014 and 2015 at the world renowned Bathurst 12 Hour, with class wins on both occasions.
+Simply Sports Cars in Australia ran an Exige Cup R in endurance racing during 2014 and 2015 at the Bathurst 12 Hour, with class wins on both occasions.